spacetelescope/cosmo/docs/source/sms.rst

  1. A "SMS ID" which uniquely identifies a particular SMS report
  2. A "Version ID" which identifies the version of a particular SMS

-The SMS ID is based on the date that the report was created, and is the first six digits in the report filename.
+The SMS ID is the start data of the SMS in the form YYDDD, and is the first six digits in the report filename.
 The Version ID is typically an incrementing group of two alpha-numeric characters (with some rare exceptions such as for when an SMS report is re-created, at which point an "r" will be added to the end of the normal Version ID) that occur after the SMS ID in the filename.